nv-legate/quickstart/README.md

 The `make_image.sh` script can be used to build Docker images containing all Legate libraries.

-Certain configuration options, such as the target CUDA architecture, must be specified appropriately at docker build time, to match the environment where the image will be used.
+Certain configuration options, such as the CUDA Toolkit version to use, should be specified at docker build time, to match the environment where the image will be used.
 For example:

 ```
-GPU_ARCH=ampere ./make_image.sh
+CUDA_VER=11.8.0 ./make_image.sh
 ```

 See `make_image.sh -h` for a full list of such options.